 - Riding a bike – intermediate riding skills and knowledge

 - Riding a bike – advanced bike skills and knowledge

 Yes!
-If you would like to use your reward points to fund bike education courses at your school you can go to our online shop and select bike education.
-650 points will purchase a 6 hour bike skills course for up to 30 students.
+If your school is registered and participating in the Your Move Schools program, there are a range of opportunities to deliver bike education to your students every year.
+Additionally, schools can use their Your Move Rewards Points to fund bike education courses at your school you can go to our online shop and select bike education.
 If you do not have the required points, you can make up the difference in school budget.